Get Help Today(877) 648-4288

 The initial phase in Benzodiazepine detox is the Acute Withdrawal Phase.
 This phase is characterized by the illness many Benzos were specifically created to reduce: anxiety.
 The anxiety-induced state resulting from Benzo withdrawal can produce feelings of hypersensitivity.
 There have been cases of users feeling sensations of swaying motion or hallucinations of distortions of themselves and the world around them.

 This initial phase can last 5-14 days with symptoms returning in the Protracted Withdrawal Phase.
-Some other symptoms one might experience in this phase can include:
+Other symptoms one might experience in this phase include:

 - Panic attacks